ashine01/assignment/README.md

 # AutoTest

 AutoTest applied Selenium automated testing framework to validate web applications across different browsers and platforms.
 Based on the designed test strategy, AutoTest will create an HTML test report when the test is done.

+Before running the test, please use correct webdrivers and ensure all python dependencies are installed.
+Follow the instruction below to set up the testing enviroment.

 ## Test Strategy